adjust/windows_sdk/README.md

 #### <a id="app-token-and-environment"></a>App Token & Environment

-Replace the `{YourAppToken}` placeholder with your App Token, which you can find in your [dashboard].
+Replace the `{YourAppToken}` placeholder with your app token, which you can find in your [dashboard].

-Depending on whether or not you build your app for testing or for production, you will need to set the `environment` parameter with one of these values:
+Depending on whether or not you are building your app for testing or for production, you will need to set the `environment` parameter with one of these values:

 ```cs
 string environment = AdjustConfig.EnvironmentSandbox;
 string environment = AdjustConfig.EnvironmentProduction;
 ```

 **Important:** This value should be set to `AdjustConfig.EnvironmentSandbox` if and only if you or someone else is testing your app.
-Make sure to set the environment to `AdjustConfig.EnvironmentProduction` just before you publish your app.
+Make sure to set the environment to `AdjustConfig.EnvironmentProduction` before you publish your app.
 Set it back to `AdjustConfig.EnvironmentSandbox` if you start developing and testing it again.

 We use this environment to distinguish between real traffic and test traffic from test devices.
-It is very important that you keep this value meaningful at all times, especially if you are tracking revenue.
+It is imperative that you keep this value meaningful at all times, especially if you are tracking revenue.

 #### <a id="adjust-logging"></a>Adjust Logging

 To see the compiled logs from our library in `released` mode, it is necessary to redirect the log output to your app while it's being tested in `debug` mode.

-To do this, use the `AdjustConfig` constructor with 4 parameters, where 3rd parameter is the delegate method which handles the logging, and 4th parameter being Log Level:
+To do this, use the `AdjustConfig` constructor with 4 parameters, where the 3rd parameter is the delegate method which handles the logging, and the 4th parameter is the `LogLevel`:

 ```cs
 // ....